 The role of a nurse also demands proficiency in some technological aspects.
 A nurse should develop knowledge to set up and operate essential medical equipment.
 They are expected to have skills for:

-Monitoring equipments
+Monitoring equipment

-Keeping digital records of patient’s data
+Keeping digital records of patients’ data

 It takes determination and firm commitment to be a successful nurse.
-To excel in this profession, proficiency in fundamental medical care and eagerness to improve is crucial.
-By continuously upskilling relevant nurse skills and maintaining an open mind to actively help people in need, nurses can become a valuable asset to the healthcare industry.
+To excel in this profession, proficiency in fundamental medical care and eagerness to improve are crucial.
+By continuously upskilling relevant nurse skills, understanding the Average Nursing Salary in India and maintaining an open mind to actively help people in need, nurses can become a valuable asset to the healthcare industry.